 }'

-With the new change, user don’t need to do any manual collection management.
+With the new change, users don’t need to do any manual collection management.

 How it works

-Following dataflow programming model, user defines a flow, where every step has output data type information, and next setup takes in data type information.
-See an example (~100 lines of python end to end)
+Following the dataflow programming model, the user defines a flow, where every step has output data type information, and the next step takes in data type information.
+See an example (~100 lines of Python end to end).

 In short, it can be presented as the following lineage graph.